forgebach/forgebach.github.io/_posts/2017-01-31-Kaggle-Santander-solution.md

 - Kaggle
 - Data Mining
 ---
 * Last December,my friend Mu Tian [github](https://github.com/kevinmtian) and I participated a kaggle contest for santander product recommendation predictions [link](https://www.kaggle.com/c/santander-product-recommendation).
-We competed as a team _WindFireLoop_ .
+We competed as a team **_WindFireLoop_** .
 Eventually, we ranked as 12nd in Public LB and 16th in Private LB.
-This is a solution summary for our team by Mu.
+This is a solution write-up for our team by Mu.

 ## Santander Product Recommendation Solution